s12chung/patterns/README.md

 # Patterns
 General styling patterns in SASS.
-Provides mix-ins for multiple elements for spacing, alignment,
+Provides utility mixins for spacing, alignment and cleanup.

+# Install
-## Install for Rails 3.1+
+## Rails 3.1+
 Add this line to your application's Gemfile:

     gem 'patterns'